stanford-crfm/levanter/docs/Overview.md

         return hidden_states
 ```

-If you're not used to functional programming, this might be a bit hard to understand.
+If you're not used to functional programming, this might be a bit hard to follow at first.
 The `fold` function is
 equivalent to a `for` loop.
 It takes a function `do_block` and applies it to each element of the `self.blocks` array,
 accumulating the result.
 The `axis` argument tells it which axis to iterate over.
 This invocation is equivalent to the
 following Python: